Thalainagaram 2: Critical response

 Logesh Balachandran of The Times of India gave 2 out of 5 stars and wrote, "Thalainagaram 2 could have been better if the team had worked a bit on the conflicts and the way things unfolded."
 Vikatan gave the film a mixed review, noting it was an outdated gangster revenge story.
 Pachi Avudayappan of ABP Nadu gave 2.5 out of 5 stars and wrote "It can be said that all the actors except Sundar C have played their characters perfectly" A critic from Dinamalar gave it 2.25 out of 5 stars and wrote, "The climax was predictable."

-Navein Darshan of Cinema Express gave 2 out of 5 stars and wrote "Sundar C, the actor who took a little long to return to the Thalainagaram universe and without the right writing, playing Right isn't possibly the right move at the moment. " Dina Thanthi wrote that "The ending of the story is predictable but the lively screenplay makes it forgettable.".Hindu Tamil Thisai gave 3 out of 5 stars and stated that "Although the characters, their problems, the dice game they play to get their way and settle the blame are interestingly depicted" Raghav Kumar of Kalki Online wrote "The lack of this in this film is a minus.
-Although there are few sentimental scenes, Thalainagaram 2 has become a film that justifies violence beyond this."
-Thinaboomi wrote "The second part is about the same as the first part as usually the police related scenes and attitude are weak.
-However, director VZ Durai's work is unexpected at many places and the film captivates the audience."
-Ananda Vikatan gave mixed reviews.
+Navein Darshan of Cinema Express gave 2 out of 5 stars and wrote "Sundar C, the actor who took a little long to return to the Thalainagaram universe and without the right writing, playing Right isn't possibly the right move at the moment. " Dina Thanthi wrote that the ending of the story is predictable but the lively screenplay makes it forgettable.
+Hindu Tamil Thisai gave 3 out of 5 stars and stated that although the characters, their problems, the dice game they play to get their way and settle the blame are interestingly depicted.
+Raghav Kumar of Kalki Online wrote that the lack of comedy like the first film is a minus and added that although there are few sentimental scenes, Thalainagaram 2 has become a film that justifies violence beyond this.
+Thinaboomi wrote that the second part is about the same as the first part as usually the police related scenes and attitude are weak. and added that however, director VZ Durai's work is unexpected at many places and the film captivates the audience.
+Ananda Vikatan gave a mixed review.